scipy-conference/scipy_proceedings/papers/jonathan_jacky/pymodel_scipy2011.rst

   Push(1.)
 Push(1,)      Push(1,)
   Push(1,)      Pop(), 1      Push(1,)

-In PyModel, an infinite model is expressed by a Python module with a an *action function* for each action and variables to represent the *state*, the information stored in the system.
+In PyModel, an infinite model is expressed by a Python module with an *action function* for each action and variables to represent the *state*, the information stored in the system.
 In this example, the state is a list that stores the stack contents in order.
 Constraints